ray-project/ray-llm/README.md

 If running the frontend yourself is not an option, you can still use [our hosted version](http://aviary.anyscale.com/) for your experiments.

-Note that the frontent will not dynamically update the list of models should they change in the backend.
+Note that the frontend will not dynamically update the list of models should they change in the backend.
 In order for the frontend to update, you will need to restart it.

 ### Usage stats collection